 Pr.
 Flieger writes, “Deathlessness [of the Elves] is not true immortality, but simply prolongation of life.
 In Tolkien’s view, the real escape from death is through death to eternal life.
 Thus the final Consolation, the Escape promised in the Gospels, denies ‘universal final defeat’ because it offers the reader life beyond death.
 This is Tolkien’s evangelium, ‘giving a brief glimpse of joy … beyond the walls of the world, poignant as grief.’”

 Tolkien scrupulously avoided language that might have had Biblical echoes.
 Those words were so familiar they could only distract (See C.S.
 Lewis, The Literary Influence of the Authorised Version).
-One “brief glimpse of joy” comes when all is lost at the siege of Minas Tirith:

 “But Sam turned to Bywater, and so came back up the Hill, as day was ending once more.
 And he went on, and there was yellow light, and fire within; and the evening meal was ready, and he was expected.
 And Rose drew him in, and set him in his chair, and put little Elanor upon his lap.
 He drew a deep breath.
 “Well, I’m back,” he said.”